 Sedation Dentistry at Old Town Smiles

-Dr. Ahmed and Dr. Kitchen understand the apprehension many people feel toward dental work.
+Dr. Ahmed understands the apprehension many people feel toward dental work.
 In order to help anxious patients undergo their dental work, Old Town Smiles offers a range of comfortable, safe sedation options.
 Sedation Dentistry has helped so many of our patients receive their desired dental treatment under anxiety- and pain-free conditions.

 Whether a patient has a fear of dental injections or a general discomfort with the idea of someone accessing the inside their mouth, sedation dentistry can enable them to receive their dental work under the least amount of stress possible.
 It enables individuals too afraid to go to the dentist to receive the dental care they need while avoiding the common apprehension known as dental phobia.